 I recently visited my favorite little loop of a trail in Colorado, the Castle Rock mini incline.
-If you want a fun and challenging workout, check out the Challenge Staircase in Castle Rock, CO.
+If you want a fun and challenging workout, check out the Challenge Hill in Castle Rock, CO.
 Also know as the Mini Incline, this is a great workout that starts with 200 steps going up the trail followed by a nice half mile recovery downhill the leads back to the bottom of the stairs.

 The great thing about this trail is that you can gear it toward any fitness level.
-One loop is 0.6 miles, so you can do it as many times as you want in order to create your workout as long or as short as you’d like.
+One loop is 0.6 miles, so you can do it as many times as you want in order to create a workout as long or as short as you’d like.

 If you’re the type of athlete that likes to counts steps while you’re running or strokes while you’re swimming, you’ll love this trail.
 Every ten steps are numbered.
 And counting the steps is a nice distraction when you’re breathing hard.